 Sometimes if you simply ask your lender to lower their offer they will.

 “People are scared to negotiate with their lenders and simply believe the offer they get is a ‘take it or leave it’ option.
 That’s not the case though.
-They want your business and will likely do what they can to accommodate you,” Jennifer says.
+They want your business and will likely do what they can to accommodate you,” Rebecca says.

 When your mortgage is up you don’t need to re-sign with the same lender.
 It’s more convenient to do so, and that’s what most lenders count on.